coar-notify/coar-notify.net/webroot/content/guide/signposting/_index.md

 ### Serving very many Signposting typed links for one scholarly object

-When a platform requires serving a very large number of typed links,  the [FAIR Signposting](https://signposting.org/FAIR/) specification provides the _Link Set_ mechanism as a solution.
+When a platform requires serving a very large number of typed links,  the Signposting specification provides the [Link Set](org/FAIR/#linksetrec) mechanism as a solution.

+## Implementors guide

+The following section provides an overview of implementation guidelines for platforms hosting scholarly outputs and for web agents that need to retrieve metadata for scholarly objects that are the subject of COAR Notification messages.

+### Platforms

+The COAR Notify guidelines for Signposting differentiate between the landing page, content resources, and metadata resources of a scholarly object.
+Guidelines for each type of resource are provided in the subsections below.

-## Landing page
+#### Landing page

 COAR Notify recommends for each landing page of a scholarly object to provide Signposting typed links to content resources, metadata resources, persistent identifiers, author identifiers and resource type indicators.